Table of Contents

 Faster Turnaround Time

-Moreover, it ensure the approach is holistic and seamless.
-In fact, some online third party payment processors (like Cashfree) don’t charge setup and annual maintenance costs, further enhancing the overall value to the business.
+Moreover, it ensures the approach is holistic and seamless.
+In fact, some online third-party payment processors (like Cashfree) don’t charge setup and annual maintenance costs, further enhancing the overall value of the business.

 Everyone likes to partner with trustworthy organisations.
 It not only works this way for businesses but for customers too.
 If they find their most trusted payment partner listed on your website, there is a higher chance of trusting you and your offerings.

-With online third party payment processors, you benefit from partnering with the best players in the payment landscape without shelling exorbitant charges.
+With online third-party payment processors, you benefit from partnering with the best players in the payment landscape without shelling out exorbitant charges.

 Diverse Modes of Payment

 It will allow you to accept payments through diverse modes.
-After all, customers prefer to pay with diverse modes of payments.
-This can be cards, UPI, wallets, EMI, Paylater, etc. In fact, recent reports state that the preferred globally preferred modes of payment are eWallets (36%), credit cards (23%) and debit cards (12%).
+After all, customers prefer to pay with diverse modes of payment.
+This can be cards, UPI, wallets, EMI, Pay Later, etc. In fact, recent reports state that the preferred globally preferred modes of payment are eWallets (36%), credit cards (23%) and debit cards (12%).
 In India, UPI is increasingly becoming the preferred mode of payment beating debit and credit cards.